isaacfab/rmetalog/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* updated a bug caused by a dependency on class type of a matrix
+* updated a bug caused by a calling order on a dataframe
-* restricted the examples for run time considerations

 ## Test environments
 * local OS highSierra x86_64-apple-darwin15.6.0 (64-bit), R 3.6.2